 Regent Aguila Ironman 70.3 Philippines-Cebu to offer World Championship slots

-The race is slated on Sunday, August 11, 2019, and will traverse four cities of Cebu province from Lapu-Lapu to Mandaue, Cebu, Talisay and back via the South Road Properties (SRP) will be the first qualifying race for the 2020 world championships.
+The race was slated for Sunday, August 11, 2019.
+It will traverse four cities of Cebu province from Lapu-Lapu to Mandaue, Cebu, Talisay, and back via the South Road Properties (SRP) will be the first qualifying race for the 2020 world championships.

 This international race will start and end at the Shangri-La’s Mactan Resort and Spa, Cebu.

-This Cebu edition of the half Ironman has won several awards, the most recent of which is being named as the Best Triathlon Swim Course in Asia 2018.
+This Cebu edition of the half Ironman has won several awards; the most recent is named the Best Triathlon Swim Course in Asia 2018.

-MANILA, Philippines — Women power takes center stage ahead of the second Regent Aguila IRONMAN 70.3 powered by Philam Vitality with a record number of participants all primed up for the Herbalife Nutrition IronGirl Friday at Shangri-La Mactan in Cebu.
+MANILA, Philippines — Women’s power takes center stage ahead of the second Regent Aguila IRONMAN 70.3 powered by Philam Vitality.
+A record number of participants all primed up for the Herbalife Nutrition IronGirl Friday at Shangri-La Mactan in Cebu.

 The 1,400 slots in IronGirl were sold out in just three hours when it opened last June 12, underscoring the tremendous appeal of one of the side events of the premier endurance race sponsored by Herbalife Nutrition for the youngsters and adults alike.